YhOddity/super-resolution-testing/README.md

 ## Getting started

 Once you have downloaded the two files testing_superresolution.py and aux.py, you can execute testing_superresolution.py to make the numerical experiments of the paper.
 The notebook 'testing_super_resolution.ipynb' is an illustration of this code.
-It should take you between 15 to 30min to run all the experiments below.
+It should take you between 15 to 30min to run all the experiments below (for less than iterations<=500).

 Thank you for your time!